 In 2018, a portion of Althea Residences was reconfigured from 17 commercial lots into 32 townhouse and lots units that offered a better return for the Company.
-Althea was also geared for expansion on the adjoining 2.2 hectare property offering an additional 132 residential lots and house and lot packages with the necessary permits and license expected to be completed by mid-2019.
+Althea was also geared for expansion on the adjoining 2.2-hectare property offering an additional 132 residential lots and house and lot packages with the necessary permits and license expected to be completed by mid-2019.

-As of the end of 2018, the Company is also studying the feasibility of developing in other areas with potential sites in consideration in Baguio, Taft Avenue and Quezon City, among other places.
+As of the end of 2019, the Company is also studying the feasibility of developing in other areas with potential sites in consideration in Baguio, Taft Avenue and Quezon City, among other places.

-Approval of the Financial Statements
+Approval and Authorization for Issuance of the Financial Statements

-The financial statements of the Company as at and for the years ended December 31, 2018 and 2017 were approved and authorized for issue by the Board of Directors (BOD) on April 30, 2019.
+The financial statements of the Company as at and for the years ended December 31, 2019 and 2018 were approved and authorized for issue by the Board of Directors (BOD) on June 29, 2020.